How Uber quietly redesigned its interface for the rest of the world

 For Sri Jalasutram, a product design lead at Uber who led the design process for Uber Lite, the biggest decision was to ditch Uber’s map interface entirely.
 Some of this insight came from a user named Maria who Jalasutram spoke to when he visited Brazil.
 She ran her own business and was a savvy user of Whatsapp and Gmail, but she was confused by the Uber app and if she needed a ride she would ask her daughter for help.
 One of the biggest problems was the map.

-“When she opened the app she had to figure out where she was—entering pick-up location and expecting GPS to resolve it was not optimal,” Jalasutram says.
+“When she opened the app she had to figure out where she was—entering pickup location and expecting GPS to resolve it was not optimal,” Jalasutram says.
 “She was on a lower-end device and the GPS chips in these devices are not as precise as what you’d expect.
 The blue dot would jump around.”
 The search field didn’t help either, since she was used to thinking about her city in terms of landmarks, not addresses.

 “We realized that we were building this entire app around a map.
 It was really not helping here,” Jalasutram says.
 “There was so much information on the map, and all she cared about was, ‘can I just get a ride, I don’t want to type so much.'”

 As a result, Jalasutram decided to ditch the map completely and start by asking about current location instead of relying on a GPS to determine it.
-The Uber Lite home page has a half blue, half white screen, with large text saying, “Select your pickup point.”
+The Uber Lite home page has a half-blue, half-white screen, with large text saying, “Select your pickup point.”
 There’s a list of frequented locations and other local landmarks, including nearby hospitals, train stations, bus stops, airports, and malls, so that the user doesn’t need to type at all.

 Instead of using the map to indicate the status of someone’s ride, the team decided to use bright, bold colors with high contrast ratios and larger text sizes that would make it easier to read in harsh daylight on lower quality screens.
 “While you are requesting in Lite, you see a big slash of blue to indicate comfort and safety,” Jalasutram says.
 “As soon as you are matched, the whole screen turns green.
 When people saw that, they understood green, success, I got a car.
 That gave them more confidence in using the app.”